 The report was presented by Lucy Mannion.

-The Chair proposed the Officer’s recommendation to refuse and was seconded by Councillor Shinnick.
+The Chair proposed the officer’s recommendation to approve planning permission and was seconded by Councillor Piccolo.